0b01/xprite-editor/README.md

 ## Done

+* [x] Add a mode in paintbucket for 8-way connected fill
 * [x] Icon for color picker
 * [x] hover show color in color picker
 * [x] show selected color in palette